MicrosoftDocs/power-platform/power-platform/admin/assign-security-roles.md

 > You must assign at least one security role to every user either directly or indirectly as a member of a [group team](manage-group-teams.md).
 The service doesn't allow access to users who don't have at least one security role.

 > [!NOTE]
-> The panel shown above shows and manages only direct roles assignments for the user.
-[This document](manage-group-teams.md) explains how to see and manage roles assigned as a member of a [group team](manage-group-teams.md).
+> The panel shown above shows and manages only direct role assignments for the user.
+[Manage group teams](manage-group-teams.md) explains how to see and manage roles assigned as a member of a [group team](manage-group-teams.md).

 ## User settings privileges for record ownership across business units